 As an Estate, Wealth & Succession Planning attorney, I often assist individuals with a variety of matters ranging from basic estate plans to more complex business succession arrangements.
 Frequently, when assisting families with estate planning or asset protection, I am asked about the legalities and logistics involved with inheritance and adoption.
 Below are some of my most frequently asked questions and answers.

-Infants and children are adopted for a variety of different reasons including couples or individuals who are not able to have natural born children; a general disposition toward adoption; due to death of a family member, or a stepparent who is raising a child.
+Infants and children are adopted for a variety of different reasons including couples or individuals who are not able to have natural born children, a general disposition toward adoption, death of a family member or a stepparent who is raising a child.

 On the flipside, because the relationship between adopted parents and their adopted children is a legal relationship, the adoptee is entitled to adopted parents’ inheritance if either parent dies intestate without a will.

 Although foster parents may have raised their foster children and assumed foster children would inherit from them, the children cannot inherit without a valid will.
 Foster children do not have a legal relationship with their foster parents.
 Foster children can still inherit from their biological parents.
 In Ohio, even when foster parents anticipate and may have even begun the adoption process, if a foster parent dies, again, the child will not inherit without a valid will.
 However, some states do have and recognize a doctrine called “equitable adoption.”
 Under “equitable adoption,” if a parent has made a verbal agreement to adopt a child but the adoption is not completed before the parent’s death, the child may have certain legal rights.
 Ohio does not recognize this doctrine, but if a contract to adopt (even an oral contract) was entered into a state where “equitable adoption” is recognized, Ohio would also recognize it.

 Can Adults Be Adopted in Ohio?